Devil May Cry 3: Dante's Awakening: Release

 Devil May Cry 3: Dante's Awakening was released in Japan on February 17, 2005, for the PlayStation 2.
 It was followed by releases in North America and elsewhere in the world in 2005.
 It was a commercial success, and sold 1.3 million copies.

 After Devil May Cry 3s release Capcom introduced merchandise based on the game, including a manga (written by Suguro Chayamachi and published by Tokyopop in North America) and a Dante action figure manufactured by Revoltech.
-A 2006 sourcebook, Devil May Cry 3 Material Archive - Note of Naught, featured previously unreleased production and CG artwork, storyboards and a UMD video disc for the PSP with trailers and videos (region 2 only).
+A 2006 artbook, Devil May Cry 3 Material Archive - Note of Naught, featured previously unreleased production and CG artwork, storyboards and a UMD video disc for the PSP with trailers and videos (region 2 only).
 A three-disc Devil May Cry 3 soundtrack was released on March 31, 2005 (shortly after the game's release), produced by Tetsuya Shibata and Kento Hasegawa with lyrics and vocals by Shawn McPherson.